NickHugi/PyKotor/wiki/SSF-File-Format.md

 # KotOR SSF File Format Documentation

 This document provides a detailed description of the SSF (Sound Set File) file format used in Knights of the Old Republic (KotOR) games.
-SSF files contain mappings from sound event types to string references (StrRefs) in the TLK file.
+SSF files contain mappings from sound event types to string references (StrRefs) in the [TLK file](TLK-File-Format).

+**For mod developers:** To modify SSF files in your mods, see the [TSLPatcher SSFList Syntax Guide](TSLPatcher-SSFList-Syntax).
+For general modding information, see [HoloPatcher README for Mod Developers](HoloPatcher-README-for-mod-developers.).

+**Related formats:** SSF files reference [TLK files](TLK-File-Format) for string references (StrRefs) that point to the actual sound text strings.

 ## Table of Contents